 I often get asked how to get started as a travel or outdoor blogger, and in fact, I’ll be using the next few months to write a proper downloadable guide to starting your own travel and outdoors blog for your reading pleasure.
 If you’ve always fancied your own corner of the internet dedicated to adventure (or even blogging as a side hustle or career), now is a great time to get started.
 Here’s what I tell would-be bloggers: Get a WordPress account, set your new blog to private and Just.
 Get.
 Writing.
 Write about what you truly love, where that’s bouldering, winter swimming, solo travelling – it doesn’t matter, just start writing and write regularly, and you’ll improve fast.
 Create a collection of ten or fifteen blog posts that you’re really proud of, coupled with your very best photos.
 Then you can unveil them to the world when we emerge blinking into the light in a few months.

 DO A BEACH CLEAN

 Itching to get outdoors and do something positive but not sure what?
-If you aren’t too far from the ocean (or a river bank.
-Or indeed, a city park), a beach cleaning walk is an amazing way to get some fresh air without being too close to other people, and to do something nice for the community at the same time.
+If you are within walking distance of the ocean (or a river bank.
+Or indeed, a city park), a litter cleaning walk is an amazing way to get some fresh air without being too close to other people, and to do something nice for the community at the same time.
 And it’s free!
 Wear good gloves such as gardening gloves and take a tough refuse sack for all the bits and bobs you pick up.
 Find out more on beach cleaning and how to get started with Surfers Against Sewage’s beach clean guide.